danielcrookall/UBCGrades/c3-user-stories.md

 Given: The student is on the homepage.
 When: The student clicks upload and selects an invalid file (see definition above).\
-Then: The application does not store the dataset on disk.
+Then: The application does not display the title of the uploaded file.

 ## User Story 2